-Two examiners, one of whom may be the supervisior, shall be appointed for each Thesis by the School of Law.
+Two examiners, one of whom may be the supervisor, shall be appointed for each Thesis by the School of Law.
 The final date for submission of the Thesis shall be the last day of session for which the candidate is registered for the Thesis or such other date as the examiners may agree.

-The result of the Thesis shall be graded High Distinction, Distinction, Credit, Pass or Faii.
 Examiners may require a candidate or group of candidates to attend an oral examination on the subject matter of the Thesis; examiners may require a Thesis to be re-submitted under such conditions as the examiners may determine.

-90.6552 Research Dissertation
+90.6552 Research Dissertation\